rscohn2/data-bench/deployments/kubernetes/40spark/README.md

 ### 10-master-service.yaml

-The master service creates a headless service that looks for pods labeled with spark-role=master and handles the ports 8080 and 7077.
+The master service creates a headless service that looks for pods labeled with role=spark-master and handles the ports 8080 and 7077.
 The service FQDN will resolve to:

 ```